jayhan94/arrow-playground/README.md

 # arrow-playground
+To evaluate performance characteristics, I implemented the query "SELECT a + b FROM t WHERE c" using both Arrow and traditional row-based data structures for comparative analysis.
-This experimental program aims to uncover the underlying reasons for the superior performance of arrow-based query engines compared to traditional row-oriented systems.
+It aims to uncover the underlying reasons for the superior performance of arrow-based query engines compared to traditional row-oriented systems.